By Hugh Edwards & Rob Bee

 As a professional voiceover artist though, you definitely do need an audio editor.
 If you’re a voiceover artist who only ever records vocals one at a time, or one voice at a time and then edits these audio files, you can probably just get away with only using an audio editor as opposed to having a DAW as well.

-If you want to record your demo reels at home, or want to mix more than one track of audio together, you’re going to also need a DAW.
-Alternatively, if you record long form scripts, especially those which need mixing to individual files, such as IVR scripts, this is much easier to record, edit and split to individual files in a DAW….and then batch process in the audio editor (you may also find the fine editing easier in an editor, you may prefer to do that in your DAW).
-(Note that Audition is a viable option for both, but do remember that the multi-track version is limited and it doesn’t have the strip silence features common to DAW’s).
+If you want to record your demo reels at home, or want to mix more than one track of audio, you’re also going to need a DAW.
+Alternatively, suppose you record long-form scripts, especially those which need mixing to individual files, such as IVR scripts.
+In that case, this is much easier to record, edit and split to separate files in a DAW….and then batch process in the audio editor (you may also find the fine editing easier in an editor, you may prefer to do that in your DAW).
+(Note that Audition is a viable option for both, but do remember that the multi-track version is limited and it doesn’t have the strip silence features common to DAWs.)

 If you want to create Music, Sound Effects, record with proper foldback to your booth, record loop grouping or ADR looping, you’re almost definitely also going to want a DAW.